Dave Kruger

-Dave Kruger is a former American football defensive end who is currently president of the Kruger Real Estate Group and advises individuals as a personal coach.
+Dave Kruger (born May 17, 1990) is an American former professional football defensive end who is currently president of the Kruger Real Estate Group and advises individuals as a personal coach.
 He graduated from the University of Utah.
 He played college football at Utah, where he was on leadership committee for two years and captain in his senior year.
 He is the brother of Cleveland Browns outside linebacker Paul Kruger and Philadelphia Eagles defensive end Joe Kruger.
 He signed with the Cleveland Browns after the 2013 NFL draft as an undrafted free agent.

-Early years
+Early life

 Kruger attended Timpanogos High School in Orem, Utah.
 He was named to the All-State, All-Region and All-Valley in his senior season in high school.
 In his junior season at high school, he led the class 5A in sacks in the regular season, and he also had 13 sacks in his senior season.
 He also was ranked as the 48th prospect among defensive tackles in the nation by scout.com.